pleonex/IEEEXtreme10/Problems/P02 - Playing 20 Questions with an Unreliable Friend/Problem.md

 count c j
 ```

-The first type of subquestion is asking if the ith balloon is the color c. i will be an integer, 1 ≤ i ≤ 10, and c will be one of the following characters: r, g, or b.
+The first type of subquestion is asking if the *ith* balloon is the color *c*. *i* will be an integer, `1 ≤ i ≤ 10`, and *c* will be one of the following characters: `r`, `g`, or `b`.

-The second type of subquestion is asking if the number of balloons of color c is equal to j. c will again be one of the following characters: r, g, or b. j will be an integer, 0 ≤ j ≤ 10.
+The second type of subquestion is asking if the number of balloons of color *c* is equal to *j*. *c* will again be one of the following characters: `r`, `g`, or `b`. *j* will be an integer, `0 ≤ j ≤ 10`.

-When there are multiple subquestions in a question, they will be separated by or or and.
+When there are multiple subquestions in a question, they will be separated by `or` or `and`.

-The answer to each question will appear on the line immediately following the question, and it will be either yes or no.
+The answer to each question will appear on the line immediately following the question, and it will be either `yes` or `no`.

 ## Output Format
-For each test case, you should output a single line containing ten space separated values, where the ith value in the line corresponds to what you conclude about the color of the ith balloon.
+For each test case, you should output a single line containing ten space separated values, where the *ith* value in the line corresponds to what you conclude about the color of the *ith* balloon.
 Each of the values will be one of the following strings:

-* r, if you know that the balloon is red.
+* `r`, if you know that the balloon is red.
-* g, if you know that the balloon is green.
+* `g`, if you know that the balloon is green.
-* b, if you know that the balloon is blue.
+* `b`, if you know that the balloon is blue.
-* rg, if you know that the balloon must be either red or green.
+* `rg`, if you know that the balloon must be either red or green.
-* rb, if you know that the balloon must be either red or blue.
+* `rb`, if you know that the balloon must be either red or blue.
-* gb, if you know that the balloon must be either blue or green.
+* `gb`, if you know that the balloon must be either blue or green.
-* rgb, if you know that the balloon could be any of the possible colors.
+* `rgb`, if you know that the balloon could be any of the possible colors.

 Note that there should not be a space after the last value in the line.